Belle Valley Public Records Directory

 All links go directly to official Belle Valley, Ohio government websites.

-In addition to the Belle Valley, Noble County Sheriff's Office, law enforcement services in the county are provided by municipal police departments, including the Caldwell Police Department.
-These agencies work within their respective jurisdictions, handling local law enforcement duties such as traffic control, investigations, and community policing.
-Coordination between the Sheriff's Office and municipal departments is common, especially in handling major crimes or incidents that require additional resources and expertise.
+Beyond the Noble County Sheriff's Office, law enforcement services in the county are provided by municipal police departments, including the Caldwell Police Department.
+These agencies work within their respective jurisdictions, handling local duties such as traffic control, investigations, and community policing.
+Coordination between the Sheriff's Office and municipal departments is common, especially when major crimes or incidents require additional resources and expertise that stretch beyond what a single agency can provide.

 Jail & Inmate Records

-The Noble County Jail, located in Caldwell, is the primary detention facility for individuals arrested within the county.
-The booking process involves photographing, fingerprinting, and documenting personal information of the arrestees.
+The Noble County Jail, located in Caldwell, is the primary detention facility For people arrested within Noble County.
+The booking process involves photographing, fingerprinting, and documenting personal information of arrestees.
 Inmate lookup services are available through the Sheriff's Office, allowing family members and legal representatives to find information about current detainees.
 Visitation rules are specific to the facility, typically requiring prior scheduling and adherence to strict guidelines.

 Court Records